GuillaumeCandela/GuillaumeCandela.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I have been invited to the next Schmidt Sciences Humanities and AI Virtuall Intitute [HAVI](https://www.schmidtsciences.org/humanities-and-ai-virtual-institute/) workshop in Paris
+I have been invited to the next Schmidt Sciences Humanities and AI Virtual Intitute [HAVI](https://www.schmidtsciences.org/humanities-and-ai-virtual-institute/) workshop in Paris